Other solutions

 Domestic hot water temperature, a crucial issue for ERP facilities

-Why monitor domestic hot water temperature?
+Why monitor the temperature of domestic hot water in public buildings?

 The bacterial proliferation of legionellosis